"Guardian" - 2022

 Commissioning Agency: Art in Public Places, Sacramento Office of Arts + Culture.

-Two identical figures are joined at the waist, facing in opposite directions—one forward, one back.
-This dual orientation symbolizes the unwavering vigilance and commitment of firefighters, to protect their community.
+This sculpture features two identical figures joined at the waist, positioned back-to-back.
+By facing in opposite directions simultaneously, the piece symbolizes the unwavering vigilance and total commitment of firefighters to their community.

-(Click on the thumbnails below to see an enlarged version on the right.)
+(Click on the thumbnails below to see an enlarged version.)